 This doesn’t mean the kids won’t feature at all.
 Speaking to MTV, Muschietti revealed that he would want to maintain the similar structure that features in the book, which flits between The Losers Club both as adults and as children.

 Pennywise, meanwhile, is definitely going to return to wreak havoc on Derry, Maine, once again – just like in the second chapter of the book.
-Bill Skarsgård, the man who underwent the transformation into the terrifying clown hasn’t confirmed if he’ll be back – but it seems pretty likely he dons the makeup and orders a shitload of red balloons for It 2.
+Bill Skarsgård, the man who underwent the transformation into the terrifying clown, has been confirmed to return.